Easy Cajun Shrimp and Sausage Gumbo

 Great for Mardi Gras or Anytime! – A crowd-pleasing meal full of bold flavors.

-Watch the Video for Shrimp and Sausage Gumbo
+Watch me make Shrimp and Sausage Gumbo (Video Tutorial)

 Ingredients for Shrimp and Sausage Gumbo

-- Shrimp and Andouille Sausage – The sweet shrimp and spicy andouille sausage brings depth and variety to the gumbo.
+- Shrimp and Andouille Sausage – The sweet shrimp and spicy andouille sausage bring depth and variety to the gumbo.

 - All-Purpose Flour – The all-purpose flour is essential for making the roux, which thickens the gumbo.